Best High Back Booster Seats Reviewed and Compared

 What is a booster car seat?

-A booster seat is the final type of car seat that a child will use before “graduating” to using a regular seat belt.
+It’s the final type of car seat that a child will use before “graduating” to using a regular seat belt.
 This seat comes after a child has used a rear facing and a front facing car seat.
 Booster seats primarily serve to lift (or boost) the child up so that they are at the proper height to use a seatbelt.
-There are two main types of booster seats: high back boosters and backless boosters.
+2 types of booster seats exist: high back boosters and backless boosters.

 Our Top 3 Picks